-13. Plaintiff Rochelle Garza is the court-appointed guardian ad litem for J.D., a minor who came to the United States without her parents from her home country.
+15. Plaintiff Rochelle Garza is the court-appointed guardian ad litem for J.D., a minor who came to the United States without her parents from her home country.
 J.D. was detained by the federal government and placed in a federally funded shelter in Texas.
-J.D. is years old, pregnant, and told the staff at the shelter where she is currently housed that she wanted an abortion.
+J.D. is 17 years old.
+She was pregnant and told the staff at the shelter where she is currently housed that she wanted an abortion.
 J.D. faced extreme resistance from Defendants.
-After Plaintiff's counsel contacted Defendants' counsel, J.D. was allowed to pursue a judicial bypass in lieu of securing parental consent for the abortion as required by Texas law.
+After Plaintiffs' counsel contacted Defendants' counsel, J.D. was allowed to pursue a judicial bypass in lieu of securing parental consent for the abortion, as required by Texas law.
 With the assistance of attorney and guardian ad litems, J.D. secured a court order permitting her to have an abortion without parental consent.
-Nevertheless, Defendants have now taken the position that they will not allow J.D. to access abortion.
+Nevertheless, Defendants took the position that they would not allow J.D. to access abortion.